MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

    1. Use Hyper-V VM live migration to move running VMs off the server you're about to upgrade.

    2. Pause the cluster server by running the following PowerShell command.
 Some internal groups are hidden.
 We recommend that you do this step with caution.
-If you didn't already live-migrate VMs off the server, this cmdlet does that for you.
-In that case, you can skip the previous step if you prefer.
+If you didn't already live-migrate VMs off the server, this cmdlet does that step for you.
+In that case, you can skip the previous step, if you prefer.

        ```powershell
        Suspend-ClusterNode -Drain
        ```

-   3. Place the server in storage maintenance mode by running the following PowerShell commands:
+   3. Place the server in storage maintenance mode:

        ```powershell
        Get-StorageFaultDomain -type StorageScaleUnit | `